Chevrolet Aveo

-Since 2017, GM imported the Chevrolet Sail sedan from China to be marketed in Mexico and other Central American countries as the Aveo.
+Since 2017, GM marketed the Chinese market Chevrolet Sail sedan in Mexico and other Central American countries as the Aveo.
 Developed by GM PATAC in China and produced by joint venture SAIC-GM, it was positioned below the more advanced Sonic.
-In 2023, GM imported a new version to Mexico in a sedan and hatchback form, this time it is developed and produced by a separate Chinese joint venture, SAIC-GM-Wuling.
+In 2023, GM introduced a new generation to Mexico and Central America in a sedan and hatchback form, developed and manufactured by another Chinese joint venture, SAIC-GM-Wuling.

 First generation (T200; 2002)

 T200

 GM Daewoo introduced the Daewoo Kalos in September 2002, based on a new platform, replacing the Daewoo Lanos (T100).
 Under development before Daewoo's bankruptcy, the Kalos was the company's first new model introduction following its subsequent takeover by General Motors.
 Manufacture of the Kalos began in early March 2002, with pre-production prototypes shown at the Geneva Auto Show in April 2002.
 The nameplate Kalos derives from the Greek word καλός (kalós) for "beautiful" and "good".

 Originally designed by Italdesign, the Kalos derives directly from the "Kalos Dream" concept vehicle first presented at the 2000 Paris Motor Show and subsequent developmental concepts at the 2001 Frankfurt Motor Show, 2002 Geneva Motor Show, and 2003 Geneva Motor Show.
 During this three-year development period Daewoo was struggling financially, with the ultimate fate of the company and the concept vehicle remaining uncertain.

 The Kalos was sold in three and four available body styles: a 4-door sedan and 5-door hatchback from the beginning of production in 2002, and a 3-door hatchback available in certain European markets beginning in 2005.
 Two different T200 front-end styling designs were sold.
 When released in 2002, the T200 headlamps were detached from the horizontal amber turn signal strip, located directly below.
 This detached style, used primarily in South Korea and North America, was used in conjunction with a semi-elliptical grille.
 When sales in Europe began in 2003, the headlights were an integrated unit that slanted upwards from the "V-shaped" grille towards the front fenders.
 In Australia, when the Daewoo Kalos was introduced in 2003, the hatchback featured the integrated lighting arrangement, with the detached style used to differentiate the sedans.
 In South Korea, where the detached lights were used at first, the integrated design was later utilized as a facelift.

-The T200 sedan and five-door hatchback featured a swage line running along the lower body to the rear door, which kinks downward prominently on the five-door.
-Five-doors also feature a side window in the C/D pillar with a distinctively angled lower edge.
-Interiors feature a circular motif throughout.
+The T200 sedan and five-door hatchback featured a swage line running along the lower body to the rear door, which kinked downward prominently on the five-door.
+Five-doors also featured a side window sill that angled up sharply at the C/D pillar.
+Interiors featured a circular motif.